matthijsdz/Msc-project/README.md

-# Msc-project
+# Msc-project: Adapting and applying evolutionary algorithms to variable length representations of optimization problems

-Code for master thesis project: Adapting and applying evolutionary algorithms to variable length representations of optimization problems
+Code for master thesis project: